rak3n/Vanilla-Reel-MP/README.md

   This one uses Youtube IFrame API to create a youtube player to play query on the go with not every but all necessary controls.

 3. <b>API</b>
-  This is the last important component of the entire program which generates thirty results out of which list generator only     uses Ten results (.....
-I think beacuse this much is enogh :} )
+  This is the last important component of the entire program which generates thirty results out of which list generator only     uses Ten results (.....Beacuse I think this much is enogh :} )

 # Contribution